sravanpannala/blog/content/posts/2022-07-03-linux-journey-1-wsl/index.md

 categories = ["Linux"]
 [extra]
 toc = true
-keywords = "Linux, WSL, Ubuntu, VS Code"
+keywords = "WSL, Ubuntu, VS Code"
 +++

 This is the first blog post in a series of posts that will be documenting my Linux journey.
 Let me start with how I discovered Linux and started using it.